8 Best Credit Cards for Side Hustles

 Needless to say, if you are a big travel spender, these perks are quite good.
 Another thing we love about Capital One is how easy the point redemption system is.
 Their mobile app also has a sleek interface which can manage most tasks and navigate redemption options easily.

-In terms of welcome offers, the Double Cash card now has an 18 month 0% APR on balance transfers.
+In terms of welcome offers, the card_name now has an 18 month 0% APR on balance transfers.
 This is huge if you have prior credit card debt that you intend to pay down and need an interest free period to get ahead. (there is however a balance transfer fee to take into account, it’s 3%)

 Summary of perks: